 Vending: Land use regulations prohibit fund raising in a park except as follows: non profit corporation, organization or group whose income from the activity is used for the benefit of Medford residents, and no part which is distributed to members, directors or officers.
 ACTIVITY PERMITTED IF: They are selling as part of the activity or event; they are raising money for activities they sponsor in Medford or for a local non-profit organization that serves Medford; they hold the City harmless for their activity; they limit fund raising by any one non-profit organizations to two events in one calendar year; and they apply for a permit and abide by conditions contained therein.

-Tobacco Free Facilities: Tobacco, and smokeless tobacco products are prohibited inside and within 50 feet of all City of Medford facilities, including restrooms, the Santo Community Center, Youth Activity Center, and the Carnegie Library Building.
+Tobacco Free Facilities: Tobacco, and smokeless tobacco products are prohibited inside and within 50 feet of all City of Medford facilities including restrooms.

 Vehicles: Only areas designated by the Parks and Recreation Department will be available for shows requiring vehicle access.
 Any approved event, which need vehicle access on irrigated turf, may require a Parks and Recreation Department staff person to be present to help prevent damage to turf and irrigation systems.
 The direct cost for providing event supervision and marking of irrigation systems will be passed on to the event organizers.